 “It embodies everything COSIA works towards every day,” says COSIA Chief Executive Dan Wicklum.
 “Through this prize, and with the XPRIZE Foundation and NRG, we are asking the world to join us in reimagining CO2 and all its possibilities – one idea can ignite a movement.”

 The NRG COSIA Carbon XPRIZE has two co-title sponsors.
 The U.S. sponsor is NRG Energy, one of America’s largest and most diverse competitive power companies.
 COSIA is the Canadian sponsor.
-The COSIA sponsorship is funded by seven oil sands companies in the form of a joint industry project led by ConocoPhillips Canada and members Canadian Natural, Cenovus, Devon Canada, Imperial, Nexen and Suncor.
+The COSIA sponsorship is funded by seven oil sands companies in the form of a joint industry project led by ConocoPhillips Canada and members Canadian Natural, Cenovus, Imperial, Nexen and Suncor.